 The new injectors are supplied in the conversion kit.
 It is important that the correct injector is installed in the correct burner.
-Use injectors A, B and C in Figures 1 and 4.
+Use injectors A (2x), B and C in Figures 1 and 4.

-For changing injectors A, B and C, proceed as follows (see Fig. 4):
+For changing injectors A (2x), B and C, proceed as follows (see Fig. 4):

-- > Unscrew the old injectors from blocks A and C and recycle them together with the gasket rings.
+- Unscrew the old injectors from blocks A (left), B and C and recycle them together with the gasket rings.
 (Step 1.) - Replace the old injectors with the new ones from the conversion kit (Step 2).
-Make sure they are the right size! (see Fig. 1.) - Screw cone H onto injector C and tighten (Step 3). - > Unscrew the old injector from block B and recycle it together with the gasket ring.
-(Step 4.) - Replace the old injector with the new one from the conversion kit (Step 5).
-Make sure it is the right size! (see Fig. 1.) - Screw cone H onto injector B and tighten (Step 6). - Injector A does not require a cone.
+Make sure they are the right size! (see Fig. 1.) - Screw cone I onto injector A and tighten (Step 3). - Unscrew the old injector from block A (right) and recycle it together with the gasket ring.
+(Step 4). - Replace the old injector with the new one from the conversion kit (Step 5).
+Make sure it is the right size! (see Fig. 1). - Screw cone I onto injector A and tighten (Step 6). - 1 Injector B & C do not require cones.